A homotopy orbit spectrum for profinite groups: Conditions for homotopy orbits to preserve weak equivalences

+To obtain the desired conclusion, we only have to show that the graded map $\lambda^{s,\ast}$ is an isomorphism in each of the following three distinct cases: \begin{itemize} \item for $s \geq 1$, when condition (i) holds; \item for $s \geq 2$, when (ii) and (iii) hold; \item for $s \geq 2$, when (iii) and (iv) hold. \end{itemize} Thus, the desired conclusion is an immediate consequence of the following.
+By \cite[Theorem 2]{Yosimura} and \cite{Jensenbook}, when (i) holds, When (ii) or (iv) is satisfied, for each $s \geq 2$, $\lim^s_i \pi_t(X_i) = \lim^s_i \pi_t(Y_i) = 0$.
+In the case of (ii), this conclusion is well-known, and in the case of (iv), it holds by \cite[page 65]{Jensenbook}. \end{proof}

+\begin{section}{The homotopy orbit spectral sequence for an $S[[G]]$-module} Our work in this section begins with recalling the classical homotopy orbit spectral sequence for $X_{h'G}$, when $G$ is finite, and doing some related preparatory work.
+If $A$ is an abelian group and $K$ is a group, then we use the notation

-Now we recall the construction of the classical homotopy orbit spectral sequence for $X_{h'G}$; the brief analysis below of its $E_2$-term will be useful.
-Thus, for the duration of this paragraph, let $G$ be a finite group and let $X$ be a $G$-spectrum.
+Let $G$ be a finite group and let $X$ be a $G$-spectrum.
 By Theorem \ref{dss}, there is a spectral sequence where the $p$th group homology of $G$, with coefficients in $\pi_q(X)$ (see, for example, \cite[(7.9)]{Jardine}).
-Note that, by (\ref{formula}),
+We recall from Section \ref{two} that for each $k \geq 0$, there is a simplicial pointed simplicial set $X_k[G^\bullet]$ that satisfies the isomorphism